tstatler/doctools/guides/node/cli/publish/README.md

         </tr>
         <tr>
             <td><code>--force</code></td>
-            <td>Required when publishing a version of an application that's already been deployed. </td>
+            <td>Required when publishing a version of an application that's already been published. </td>
         </tr>
         <tr>
             <td><code>--list_versions</code></td>
-            <td>List all published versions of the application.</td>
+            <td>List all published versions of the application, and the version deployed currently, if any.</td>
         </tr>
         <tr>
             <td><code>--set_active_version <em>version</em></code></td>